rust-lang/rust/text/0000-unnamed-fields.md

 struct `s` of this type, code can access `s.a`, `s.d`, and either `s.b` or `s.c`.
 Accesses to `a` and `d` can occur in safe code; accesses to `b` and `c` require unsafe code, and `b` and `c` overlap, requiring care to access only the field whose contents make sense at the time.
-As with any `union`, code cannot borrow `s.b` and `s.c` simultaneously.
+As with any `union`, borrows of any `union` field borrow the entire union, so code cannot borrow `s.b` and `s.c` simultaneously if any of the borrows uses `&mut`.

 Conversely, sometimes when defining a `union`, you may want to group multiple fields together and make them available simultaneously, with non-overlapping